-The audio metadata can be input to analytics dashboards, such as VSaaS (video surveillance as a service), IoT (internet of things), or business intelligence platforms, that gather and present the metadata visually.
+The audio metadata can be input to analytics dashboards or business intelligence platforms that gather and present the metadata visually.
 These analyze real-time and historical trends to generate instant overview and actionable insights.
 Statistical analyses based on customer flow or customer experience enable data-driven decision making to improve operations.